lisun85/Data-Science-Customer-Churn-Prediction-Model-/README.md

 Design

 PDAX is a Cryptocurrency Trading Exchange in the Philippines.
 They’ve been successful and have grown to 500k users in the country.
-Despite PDAX’s growth, they are not aware of the amount of customer churn in their customer base.
-Every month a significant amount of their customer who traded on PDAX’s platform last quarter will churn and not trade at all.
+Despite PDAX’s growth, they are not fully aware of the amount of customer churn in their customer base.
+Every month an amount of their customer who traded on PDAX’s platform last quarter will churn and not trade at all.
 Thus, the problem we are trying to solve is: How can we predict which of PDAX’s customers will churn next month?

 Data